-First, let’s answer the question: What is a pantry?
+First things first, let’s answer the question: What exactly is a pantry?

 According to dictionary.com, a pantry is a small room where food, dishes, and utensils are kept.
-I think the modern pantry has evolved, and it can be open shelves with jars for food storage or a cabinet or two where food is stored.
+While that definition makes sense, I think the modern pantry has evolved, and it can be open shelves with jars for food storage or a cabinet or two where food is stored and a great way for using any dead space you might have.
 But let’s face it, we would all love a small room for a pantry, right?
 You know, like a walk-in pantry.
+It would be a great place for food items, mason jars and all-around storage space.

 Our current home did not have a walk-in pantry when we moved in.
-It had only one floor-to-ceiling cabinet that was quite shallow, not leaving much room for pantry storage.
+It had only one floor-to-ceiling cabinet that was quite shallow, not leaving much cabinet space for pantry storage.
+And the top shelf is so high that it’s hard to get to so it doesn’t work well for everyday items.
 We considered bumping into a small closet in the office behind the kitchen cabinet, but removing closets is never really a great option in a small house.

 So how do you find space for a walk-in pantry in a house that doesn’t have one?

-Once again, the stairs to the basement became our pantry.
+For our second house in a row, the stairs to the basement became our default area for pantry items.
+It’s the ideal choice for what we have.
 Our house was built in 1920 and was renovated at some point, making the only access to the basement on the outside of the house.
-This part makes it a little inconvenient but perfectly manageable.
+This part makes it a little inconvenient for a walk-in pantry but perfectly manageable.
+There is plenty of room for pantry staples and even a little extra storage.

-Below is the door that leads to the pantry.
+Below is the door that leads to the narrow pantry.
 I like to keep it tidy and constantly refresh this space each season.
-Soon it will look like this again with spring plants!
+Soon we will add some summer plants beside the pantry door.

-There’s a small landing inside the door leading to the basement.
-When we bought the house, it was filled with junk.
-Mostly things like extra paint cans and stuff that could easily be stored in the basement.
-The landing inside the door with access from the driveway was just too perfect of a spot to ignore.
+There’s a small, narrow landing inside the door leading to the basement.
+When we bought the house, it was filled with junk, mostly things like extra paint cans and stuff that could easily be stored in the basement.
+The landing inside the door is accessed from the driveway and was just too perfect of a spot to ignore.

 Designate the space and start fresh!

-When we had the floors refinished in the house before moving in, they also refinished the floors in this area, and that definitely made it feel fresh and like the space could become something more than a dumping ground for half-empty paint cans.
+When we had the floors refinished in the house before moving in, they also refinished the floors in this area, and that definitely made it feel fresh and like the space could become something more than a dead space dumping ground for half-empty paint cans.
+It was a good idea for a DIY pantry.

 How we converted the space into a beautiful small pantry

-Okay, maybe beautiful is a stretch with so many professional accounts specializing in beautiful pantry spaces in all sizes, but to me, this space is beautiful and, more importantly, functional.
+Okay, maybe beautiful is a stretch with so many professional businesses specializing in creating beautiful pantry spaces in all sizes.
+But to me, this space is beautiful and, more importantly, functional.

-Brent made narrow shelves on three walls and utilized the existing ledges by covering them with custom-fit shelves.
-He even rounded the corner ledge so we wouldn’t bump into it!
+We made narrow shelves on three walls and as an added bonus, we utilized the existing ledges by covering them with custom-fit shelves.
+We even rounded the corner ledge so we wouldn’t bump into it!
 We used the Hyllis shelves from Ikea.
 This one is for $19.99, and this one is for $24.99.
 Madeline also has the tall one in her tiny NYC apartment.
 We spent less than $100 to create a beautiful (and functional) pantry in a small space.

 Why use such narrow shelves?